Miyavi

-Takamasa Ishihara (石原 崇雅, Ishihara Takamasa), better known by his stage name Miyavi (雅, stylized as MIYAVI), is a Japanese guitarist, singer-songwriter, record producer, and actor known for his finger-slapping style of playing a guitar.
+Takamasa Ishihara (石原 崇雅, Ishihara Takamasa), better known by his stage name MIYAVI (雅, Miyabi, stylized in all caps), is a Japanese guitarist, singer-songwriter, record producer, and actor known for his finger-slapping style of playing a guitar.

-He has been active since 1999, first as guitarist for the visual kei rock band Dué le quartz and then as a solo artist starting in 2002.
+He has been active since 1999, first as guitarist for the visual kei rock band Dué le Quartz and then as a solo artist starting in 2002.
 In 2007, he became a member of the rock supergroup S.K.I.N. and in 2009 founded his own company, J-glam.
 He toured worldwide several times.
-In 2022, he became a member of the rock supergroup The Last Rockstars.
+From 2022 to 2024, he was a member of the supergroup The Last Rockstars.

 In 2014, Miyavi appeared in the motion picture Unbroken, directed by Angelina Jolie, and went on to undertake smaller roles in American productions such as Kong: Skull Island and Stray.
 Since 2013, Miyavi has been a volunteer at UNHCR, visiting refugee camps around the world.
 In November 2017, he was appointed an official Goodwill Ambassador.

 Early life

-Miyavi was born in the Nishikujō district in Konohana-ku ward, Osaka, Osaka Prefecture, to a Japanese mother and a Korean-Japanese father.
+Miyavi was born in the Nishikujō district in Konohana-ku ward, Osaka, Osaka Prefecture, to a Japanese mother and a Korean father.
 After the first grade, he moved to Kawanishi.
 His father's family, surnamed Lee, came from Jeju Island.
 Miyavi says that as a child he was a good student and enjoyed playing football.
 He was accepted into the junior team of Cerezo Osaka, a J-League team.
 In the second year of junior high school, a sports injury prevented him from pursuing a professional career in sports.
 Instead, at the age of fifteen, he learned to play the guitar.
 He bought a guitar and began covering songs by Ray Charles.

 He was particularly fond of visual kei acts such as X Japan and Luna Sea but also listened to the blues, Motown, hard rock such as Metallica and L.A.
 Guns, and industrial music such as Nine Inch Nails.
 In his third year of junior high school, he started playing with his first band, a visual kei group named Loop.